Belle Isle Park

 Belle Isle Park, known simply as Belle Isle (/ˌbɛl ˈaɪl/), is a 982 acre island park in Detroit, Michigan, developed in the late 19th century.
 It consists of Belle Isle, an island in the Detroit River, as well as several surrounding islets.
 The U.S.-Canada border is in the channel south of Belle Isle.

 Owned by the city of Detroit, Belle Isle is managed as a state park by the Michigan Department of Natural Resources through a 30-year lease initiated in 2013; it was previously a city park.
 Belle Isle Park is the largest city-owned island park in the United States, and Belle Isle is the third largest island in the Detroit River, after Grosse Ile and Fighting Island.
+Belle Isle is the second most-visited state park in the U.S., after Niagara Falls State Park in New York.
 It is connected to mainland Detroit by the MacArthur Bridge.

 Belle Isle Park is home to the Belle Isle Aquarium, the Belle Isle Conservatory, the Belle Isle Nature Center, the James Scott Memorial Fountain, the Dossin Great Lakes Museum, a municipal golf course, a half-mile (800 m) swimming beach, and numerous other monuments and attractions.
 It is also the site of a Coast Guard station.
 The Detroit Yacht Club is located on an adjacent island, connected to Belle Isle by a bridge.